Bouvet Island: Geography and geology

 Bouvetøya is a volcanic island constituting the top of a shield volcano just off the Southwest Indian Ridge in the South Atlantic Ocean.
 The island measures 9.5 by 7 km and covers an area of 49 km2, including a number of small rocks and skerries and one sizable island, Larsøya.

 It is located in the Subantarctic, south of the Antarctic Convergence, which, by some definitions, would place the island in the Southern Ocean.

-Bouvet Island is the most remote island in the world.